 The 4 C’s Of Diamond Grading

-If you have ever bought or sold a diamond, you will likely have heard the term “the 4 C’s”.
+You have likely have heard the term “the 4 C’s of diamond grading”.
 But what exactly are the 4 C’s and why are they important?
 In this article, we will take a closer look at the 4 C’s and answer the following questions:

 - What is diamond grading?